AaronRobinsonMSFT/DNNE/readme.md

 };
 ```

 The following attributes can be used to enable the above scenario.
 They are automatically generated into projects referencing DNNE, because DNNE provides no assembly to reference.
-If your build system or IDE does not support source generators (eg. you're using an older version than VS 2022, or .NET Framework with `packages.config`), you will have to define these types yourself:
+If your build system or IDE does not support source generators (e.g., you're using a version older than Visual Studio 2022, or .NET Framework with `packages.config`), you will have to define these types yourself:

 ```CSharp
 namespace DNNE